Most interesting landmarks of Africa

 - Axum Northern Stelae Park – Ethiopia, Tigray.
 Hundreds of Axum stelae made of single stones and up to 24 m high (Obelisk of Axum) and made roughly in the 4th century AD.
 Stelae mark the burials of emperors and nobles.
 The tallest stele in past was 33 m tall.

 - Deir el-Bahari (includes Hatshepsut’s Temple) – Egypt, New Valley.
-Complex of mortuary temples, built around 2100 – 1300 BC.
+A complex of mortuary temples, built around 2100 – 1300 BC.
 Includes partly rock-cut, partly built, enormous structures.
 Especially impressive and beautiful is the Hatshepsut’s Temple (around 1450 BC), one of the great achievements of architecture in the history of architecture.

 - Karnak Temple Complex – Egypt, Luxor.
-Ruins of one of the main temples in the capital of Ancient Egypt, largest ancient temple complex in the world.
+Ruins of one of the main temples in the capital of Ancient Egypt, the largest ancient temple complex in the world.
 Consists of four major parts, where the Precinct of Mut, Precinct of Montu, Temple of Amenhotep IV and the best known – Precinct of Amun-Re.
 Temple was active for millenia.
 Contains numerous outstanding details, e.g. Hypostyle Hall with 134 massive columns, where 12 columns are 21 m tall, with a diameter over three meters.
 On the top of these columns are 70 tons heavy architraves.

 - Ramesseum – Egypt, Luxor.
 Mortuary temple of Pharaoh Ramesses II.
-Remnants of statue of enthroned pharaoh, 19 m high and weighing more than 1000 tons.
+Remnants of a statue of an enthroned pharaoh, 19 m high and weighing more than 1000 tons.
 Largest transported ancient stone monolith, transported overland 275 km to Luxor.
 This feat was done in the 13th century BC.

 - Tellem burial caves in Bandiagara escarpment – Mali, Mopti.
 In different (mostly undisclosed) locations of Bandiagara escarpment are found caves which are filled with bones and utensils of Tellem people who left this area in the 16th century.
 There are caves where thousands of skulls are located.
 The historical textiles have been well preserved in the dry climate.